 NFL Betting Predictions: Week 9 Opening Line Report and Picks

 Here are some Week 9 early lines that caught my eye.
-I won't touch on Thursday's game (Bills-Jets), my in-depth Sunday matchup (likely Bengals-Jaguars) or the Monday night game (Lions-Packers) as I will be previewing them here individually.
+I won't touch on Thursday's game (Raidres-49ers - yuck), my in-depth Sunday matchup (since we addressed Packers-Patriots here, most likely Rams-Saints) or the Monday night game (Titans-Cowboys) as I will be previewing them here individually.

 Read more articles by Alan Matthews